Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Methodology

-At higher redshifts, there are no specific studies on the evolution of the observability timescales.
-Therefore, we estimate them at $z>1$ using the following reasoning.
-For the Gini-M$_{20}$ $\tau_{\rm obs}$, we consider the merger timescale $\tau_m$(z) as described by equation \ref{Eq:merger_timescale_conselice22}, and we rescale it by a constant factor as $\tau_{obs, Gini-M_{20}}$(z,$\mu$) $=$ $\tau_m$(z,$\mu$) $\times$ $C$.
-The constant factor $C$ is anchored to $z \sim 1$ and is set to $1/3$, ensuring that $\tau_{obs, Gini-M_{20}}$(z$=1$,$\mu$) $\simeq$ $200$ Myr, in agreement with \citet{lotz11}.
+At higher redshifts, there are no specific studies focused on the evolution of the observability timescales.
+Therefore, in this work, we estimate them at $z>1$ using the following reasoning.
+For $\tau_{obs, Gini-M_{20}}$, we consider the merger timescale $\tau_m$(z) as described by equation \ref{Eq:merger_timescale_conselice22}, and we rescale it by a constant factor as $\tau_{obs, Gini-M_{20}}$(z,$\mu$) $=$ $\tau_m$(z,$\mu$) $\times$ $C$.
+The constant factor $C$ is anchored to $z \sim 1$ and is set to $1/3$, ensuring that $\tau_{obs, Gini-M_{20}}$(z$=1$,$\mu$) $\simeq$ $200$ Myr, in agreement with Lotz et al. (2011).
 In practice, we assume that, at all redshifts, the Gini-M$_{20}$ criterion traces merger timescales that are one third of that probed by the close pair method with $30$ kpc separation.
-The final $\tau_{obs, Gini-M_{20}}$(z) can be seen in Fig. \ref{fig:merger_timescales} for a range of $\mu$ from $1$ to $10$ (typical of minor+major mergers), and it follows a similar decreasing trend as $\tau_m$(z), with smaller timescales probed as we go to higher redshifts, ranging from $\sim 30$ Myr at $z=5$ to $\sim 10$ Myr at $z=10$.
+The final $\tau_{obs, Gini-M_{20}}$(z) can be seen in Fig. \ref{fig:merger_timescales} for a range of $\mu$ from $0.1$ to $1$ (characteristic of minor + major mergers), and it follows a similar decreasing trend as $\tau_m$(z), with smaller timescales probed as we go to higher redshifts, ranging from $\sim 30$ Myr at $z=5$ to $\sim 10$ Myr at $z=10$.
 A similar evolution of the merger timescale can be applied to the gold merger criterion, which thus probes major mergers with $\tau_{\rm obs}$ $< 30$ Myr at $z>5$.
 We emphasize that the estimation of this parameter is very uncertain.
-However, it is physically reasonable to assume that it cannot be larger than $\tau_m$(z) and than the typical $\tau_{obs}$ of close pairs, which would set an upper limit of $\sim 100$ Myr at $z>5$.
+However, it is physically reasonable to assume that it cannot be larger than the merger timescale itself and than the characteristic $\tau_{obs}$ of close photometric pairs, which would set an upper limit of $\sim 100$ Myr at $z>5$.